mdfarragher/CLA/Setup/README.md

 * Maximum number of nodes.
 Set this to 2, so that during peak load we never have more than two virtual machines running.
 * Idle seconds before shut down.
 Set this to 120 seconds.
 If we are not using our cluster for more than two minutes, it will automatically shut down.

 You can see that we're again selecting values to keep costs as low as possible.
-This will work fine during this training, but you will probably select more generous settings during production.
+This will work fine in this course, but you will probably select more generous settings for your own large-scale machine learning projects.

 Click the blue Create button to set up the cluster.